getify/Functional-Light-JS/manuscript/ch5.md

 That's a lot of manual work to avoid a few side causes/effects; it'd be a lot easier if we just didn't have them in the first place.
 But if we have no choice, this extra effort is well worth it to avoid surprises in our programs.

+I> ## Note
+I>
-**Note:** This technique really only works when you're dealing with synchronous code.
+I> This technique really only works when you're dealing with synchronous code.
 Asynchronous code can't reliably be managed with this approach because it can't prevent surprises if other parts of the program access/modify the state variables in the interim.

 ### Evading Effects